-Just two weeks before spring graduation in 2015, Christine Wallace, Vice President for Kettering Global Campus at Kettering University, received a late night text message from the university’s president, Robert McMahan:
+Just two weeks before spring graduation in 2015, Christine Wallace, Vice President for Kettering Global Campus at Kettering University, received a late-night text message from the university’s president, Robert McMahan:

-“Stream commencement.
+“Live stream commencement.
 Why or why not?”

 Among all university activities, commencement stands apart as an event of particular significance.
 Graduation is planned to be a galvanizing moment, helping students feel bonded to the university for years to come as proud alumni.